deajan/obackup/README.md

 obackup
 =======

-A local or remote file & database backup script tailored for multiple virtualhost backups.
+A file & database backup script tailored for multiple virtualhost backups locally or remotely via ssh.
 Yet it actually works for a lot of backup tasks.

 ## About